 The TMO came into play on 27 minutes, confirming the decision of the referee that Gareth Evans had been held up.
 Jerome Garces couldn’t have been closer, I do wonder on occasion why the decision needs to be referred!

 A minute before Anton Bresler had been sent to the naughty step for 10 minutes, taking what was in effect a team yellow.
-Edinburgh scored a penalty without conceding for the 10 minutes e was absent.
+Unusually, Edinburgh scored a penalty without conceding for the 10 minutes he was absent.
 Then gave away a penalty as he returned; seeing Gloucester’s lead back to 7.

 The game went a bit flat in the 2nd half, Laidlaw added another 6 points to his tally with 2 penalty kicks.
 Both restarts were shockers!
 With the ball sailing into touch!
 I’m not sure I’ve ever seen that happen twice!